JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 ## Bonus: Manageability & Usability

-The reason that I consider this section a "bonus" is that, by the end of the thesis, manageability isn't really mentioned.
-There are some nice aspects of nix that aid user experience though.
+The reason that I consider this section a "bonus" is that, by the end of the thesis, manageability isn't really mentioned as much.
+There are some nice aspects of nix that, in service of correctness, end up improving user experience.
 Manageability and usability are concerned with the operations associated with software deployment.
-This effectively amounts to software deployment experience.
+This effectively amounts to the user experience of the individual trying to orchestrate the deployment.
 Here are some desiderata mentioned in the thesis[^6]:

-- Is uninstallation complete and sound: does it remove every artefact of the initial installation while not breaking other software deployments on the system?
+- Is uninstallation complete and sound: does it remove every artifact of the initial installation while not breaking other software deployments on the system?
 - Upgrades should preserve correctness of the system (see DLL hell)
-- Upgrade granularity (i.e. upgrade all machines in a network, only upgrade vim on my machine.
+- Upgrade granularity (i.e. upgrade all machines in a network, only upgrade vim on my machine).
 - Rolling back upgrades is desirable (requires some form of immutability)
 - In order to effectively stay up to date with security upgrades one needs: to know what software is in use, whether updates are available, whether the